GNINNUR/espa-cloud-masking/l4-7_cfmask/README.md

 ## Usage
 See `cloud_masking.py --help` for command line details.<br>
 See `cloud_masking.py --xml <xml_file> --help` for command line details specific to the L4-7 application.
-When the XML file specified is for an L4-7 scene.
+When the XML file specified is for an L4-7 scene.<br>
+See `cfmask --help` for command line details when the above wrapper script is not called.

 ### Environment Variables
 * PATH - Must be updated to include